Chemistry

 CHGN560GRADUATE SEMINAR, M.S.
 (M.S.-level seminar)1.0

-Students should enroll in CHGN560 in the first semester of their degree program.
-At least 21 of the required 30 credits of course work must be taken as a registered master’s degree student at Mines.
-The student’s committee makes decisions on courses to be taken, transfer credit, and examines the student’s written report and oral presentation resulting from the independent study.
+Full-time students are expected to maintain continuous enrollment in CHGN560, and all credits received for CHGN560 can count towards the coursework requirement for the non-thesis MS degree.
+At least 21 of the required 30 credits must be taken as a registered master’s degree student at Mines.
 Up to 9 credits of graduate courses may be transferred into the degree program, provided that those courses have not been used as credit toward a Bachelor's degree.
+The student’s committee makes decisions on courses to be taken and transfer credit, and examines the student’s written report and oral presentation resulting from the independent study.

 Mines’ Combined Undergraduate / Graduate Degree Program